 “It has been a year of more and less.
 More appreciation, compassion, loss, recognition, reflection, solitude, and work.
 Less travel, interaction, and concern about unimportant things.
 Even mundane tasks have developed into more meditative moments.
 I am acutely aware of the passage of time and of my emotions, which seem to resonate more deeply.
 And as usual, but perhaps more than ever, I have turned to my art for serenity and respite, as making art to celebrate beauty has always been my personal refuge…” — Wendi Schneider

 Wendi contributed a post to Still in the Studio, a weekly series created in response to the pandemic, where artists offer insight into their work and artist practice.

 Read the post: Wendi Schneider, Still in the Studio, February 3, 2021

 “Trees are silent protagonists in the work of Wendi Schneider, which is rooted in the serenity she finds in the sinuous elegance of organic forms.
 She shares moments of respite in beauty as an antidote to the unease in the world in which we live.
 “If I can touch someone else with my work, I’m deeply moved and grateful.
 I hope that viewers will appreciate the beauty and embrace the need to care for our endangered planet.”

-Refuge is featured in Our Magnificent Planet, the latest publication by Brooks Jensen.
+We are thrilled to share that Wendi’s image “Refuge” is featured in Our Magnificent Planet, the latest publication by Brooks Jensen and Maureen Gallagher.
 The book contains 300 stunning color and black and white photographs celebrating our planet.

 In hectic times, nature always has a positive effect on the human mind.
 Nature brings reflection and tranquility.
 After experiencing nature, we can look at life from a different perspective.
 In our Japanese Garden exhibition, art photographers show the natural world with their sense of serenity.